Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Abstract

 \section{Abstract}

-Voluntary employee turnover incurs significant direct and indirect financial costs to organizations of all sizes.
-A large proportion of voluntary turnover includes people who frequently move from job to job, known as job-hopping.
-The ability to discover an applicant's likelihood towards job-hopping can help organizations make informed hiring decisions benefiting both parties.
-In this work, we show that the language one uses when responding to interview questions related to situational judgment and past behaviour is predictive of their likelihood to job hop.
-We used responses from over 45,000 job applicants who completed an online chat interview and also self-rated themselves on a job-hopping motive scale to analyse the correlation between the two.
-We evaluated five different methods of text representation, namely four open-vocabulary approaches (TF-IDF, LDA, Glove word embeddings and Doc2Vec document embeddings) and one closed-vocabulary approach (LIWC).
-The Glove embeddings provided the best results with a positive correlation of r=0.35 between sequences of words used and the job-hopping likelihood.
-With further analysis, we also found that there is a positive correlation of r=0.25 between job-hopping likelihood and the HEXACO personality trait \textit{Openness to experience}.
-In other words, the more open a candidate is to new experiences, the more likely they are to job hop.
-The ability to objectively infer a candidate's likelihood towards job hopping presents significant opportunities, especially when assessing candidates with no prior work history.
-On the other hand, experienced candidates who come across as job hoppers, based purely on their resume, get an opportunity to indicate otherwise.
+A significant proportion of voluntary employee turnover includes people who frequently move from job to job, known as job-hopping.
+Our work shows that language used in responding to interview questions on past behaviour and situational judgement is predictive of job-hopping motive as measured by the Job-Hopping Motives (JHM) Scale.
+The study is based on responses from over 45,000 job applicants who completed an online chat interview and self-rated themselves on JHM Scale.
+Five different methods of text representation were evaluated, namely four open-vocabulary approaches (TF-IDF, LDA, Glove word embeddings and Doc2Vec document embeddings) and one closed-vocabulary approach (LIWC).
+The Glove embeddings provided the best results with a correlation of r = 0.35 between sequences of words used and the JHM Scale.
+Further analysis also showed a correlation of r = 0.25 between language-based job-hopping motive and the personality trait \textit{Openness to experience} and a correlation of r = -0.09 with the trait\textit{ Agreeableness}.